GoogleCloudPlatform/community/tutorials/external-metastore-for-dataproc/index.md

 As the Hive metastore service can only run on the Dataproc cluster master nodes, the metastore service cluster is provisioned as a single node cluster to optimize costs.
 The Hive metastore is a stateless service and allows for multiple independent metastore services to be started in paralled to provide High Availability

 The metastore service sends a high volume of requests to the database; to minimize latency, the metastore service clusters are deployed in the same region as the Cloud SQL instance.

-In production, you might consider using the high availability configuration for Cloud SQL instances, to protect against rare cases of infrastructure failure.
+The solutions uses the [high availability configuration for Cloud SQL](https://cloud.google.com/sql/docs/mysql/high-availability) instances, to protect against rare cases of infrastructure failure.
+This solution also demonstrates the use of [private IP](https://cloud.google.com/vpc/docs/ip-addresses#:~:text=Private%20IP%20addresses%20are%20addresses,connected%20to%20a%20VPC%20network.&text=Public%20IP%20addresses%20are%20internet%20routable.)s to secure the perimeter of the data analytics system including the MySQL database.

 With this architecture, the lifecycle of a Hive query follows these steps: